purplecabbage/phonegap-plugins/Android/StatusBarNotification/README.md

     &lt;plugin name="StatusBarNotification" value="com.phonegap.plugins.statusBarNotification.StatusBarNotification"/&gt;

+5. You will need to add a nofication.png file to you applications res/drawable-ldpi, res/drawable-mdpi & res/drawable-hdpi directories.

+6. You will need to add an import line like:

+	import com.my.app.R;

+Where com.my.app is your applications package name in order for this to compile.

 ## Using the plugin ##

 The plugin creates the object `window.plugins.statusBarNotification`.
 To use, call one of the following, available methods: